-My first encounter with refractometer was a bit embarrassing.
+My first encounter with a refractometer was a bit embarrassing.
 I was not alone though.
 All of my classmates felt the same as we thought of the same thing.
 And, that awkward moment turned into laughter.

-We all arrived to conclusion – the small contraption was a monocular.
-It was a handheld device with adjustable eyepiece.
+We all arrived at the conclusion – the small contraption was a monocular.
+It was a handheld device with an adjustable eyepiece.
 Except, the lens which supposed to magnify distant images was odd.

-How to use
+How to use a refractometer

 - Carefully drop liquid, enough to cover the prism area.

 - Slowly lower down the cover to trap the liquid in between and check if the entire platform is covered.
 Repeat otherwise.

 - Look through the eyepiece and rotate the adjustment until a clear horizon appears.
 Record.

 Attempt to calibrate reading the Brix of distilled water.
 Adjust the horizontal line to zero by turning the screw which is usually located near the hinge of the prism cover.

 You should be able to adjust the reading to zero.
 If not, the refractometer in your hand might be in serious trouble.

 Things don’t always go the way you want.
 It’s time to tinker in case of error.